 Pre-Operative Admission Information

-Once you have confirmed a surgical date for your procedure with Dr Briggs, you will then receive additional information regarding the hospital you will be attending.
-You will also be required to complete a series of forms, which you will need to send to the hospital prior to your surgery.
+Once you have confirmed a surgical date for your procedure with Dr Briggs, you will receive additional Pre-Operative information regarding the hospital you will be attending.
+You will also be required to complete a series of forms, which you will need to send to the hospital prior to surgery.

 Dr Briggs’s Practice Manager will discuss with you all of the important information you will need in preparation for your hospital admission.
 You will receive detailed information outlining;

 - Date and Time of your hospital admission